 Niccolò Machiavelli was one of the most influential writers of the Renaissance.
 Although he wrote on many topics, Machiavelli is best remembered for the political advice he offered in 1513 in The Prince.

 Machiavelli was a military official of the Florentine government for a brief period when the Medici family was out of power.
 In 1512, Giovanni di Medici, helped by Pope Julius II, led an army to conquer the city.
-Shortly after, Julius died and Giovanni was elected Pope Leo X.
+Shortly after, the Pope died, and Giovanni was elected Pope Leo X.

 — Niccolò Machiavelli, The Prince (1513)

 Machiavelli counseled the ruler to be kind only if it suited his purposes.
 Otherwise, he warned, it is better to be feared than loved.
 Machiavelli’s book became one of the most influential books in history.
 The term machiavellian is used today to describe conduct associated with ambition, deceit, and brute force.